charlotteswebdev/PawsitiveAdoptions/README.md

 <details> <summary> My tech journey so far  </summary>

 I wanted coding to bring my creativity to life, so I completed an online front-end developer course.
 I then started building small projects and responsive landing pages but remained curious about how the backend works.
 I found out about CFG, its mission and vision, and decided to enroll in CFG's Introduction to JavaScript classes.
 I enjoyed the teaching style - it was interactive and in real-time - so I decided to apply for the degree.
-So far, I have enjoyed all the lectures, and I now understand the use of Python for back-end development.
+So far, I have enjoyed all the lectures, and I am now starting to understand the use of Python for back-end development.
 At the end of the degree, I will be joining my sponsored company as a junior full-stack developer.

 </details>